relevance/labrepl/README.markdown

 * Browse to localhost:8080 for instructions.
 * Press Ctrl+D to exit the repl when you are done.

+# Eclipse Integration

+* The repository includes Eclipse .project and .classpath files.
+If you are using the counterclockwise Eclipse plugin (http://code.google.com/p/counterclockwise/) you should be able to import the project into your workspace.

 # Getting Started (Windows)

 This is minimally tested.
 Let me know if you have problems.